uccser/cs-field-guide/csfieldguide/chapters/content/en/programming-languages/programming-languages.md

 Firstly, you might be wondering why we need languages such as Python, and why we can’t give computers instructions in English.
 If we typed into the computer "Okay computer, print me the first 5 multiples of 3", there's no reason that it would be able to understand.
 For starters, it would not know what a "multiple" is.
-And it would not even know how to go about this task.
+It would not even know how to go about this task.
 Computers cannot be told what every word means, and they cannot know how to accomplish every possible task.
 Understanding human language is a very difficult task for a computer, as you will find out in the Artificial Intelligence chapter.
 Unlike humans who have an understanding of the world, and see meaning, computers are only able to follow the precise instructions you give them.